xiaotianxt/bypass-cloudflare-for-github-action/README.md

 5. Set the token to access the zone you're working with.
 6. Create the token and save it securely.

+> [!IMPORTANT]
-> **Important:** The first time this workflow runs, the Custom WAF Rule is created.
+> The first time this workflow runs, the Custom WAF Rule is created.
 After the first run, you can remove the `Zone WAF > Edit` permission from the API token.

 ## Limitations